ArtSabintsev/UIFloatLabelTextView/README.md

 - Works with all `NSTextAlignments`
 - Support for disabling all default UIMenuController options
 	- E.g., Paste, Copy, Cut, Select, Select All
-- Animations
-	- Animation when toggling UILabel visibility
-	- Animation when clearing text

 ### Installation
 ```